Pinafore/nlp-hw/tfidf_guesser/README.md

     do it in batch.
 2. Another problem with the submission might be that your pickle file (how your vectorizer / matrix is saved) is too large (Gradescope has a 100MB limit).
 Remember that your tf-idf representation is a matrix.
 It could be that your tf-idf representation is too wide (too many terms) or too tall (too many documents).
 You had to deal with this before in your previous tf-idf homework.
+(Think about building your vocabulary!
+There are similar options in ``sklearn``)
-5. The leaderboard will report both retrieval accuracy and final buzz accuracy.
-Both are important, as you can only decide if a guess is correct if the correct guess is an option.
+5. The leaderboard will report both retrieval accuracy, precision, and recall and final buzz position and recall.
+Both are important, as you can only decide if a guess is correct if the correct guess is an option: you can get 100% accuracy on the buzzer if all of the guesses are wrong... but your buzz position will be horrible.
 2.  tf-idf representations do not know anything about syntax or part of speech.
 You could add features to correct some of these problems.
 (This is just for the extra credit!)